 Antibacterial assay of plant extracts: The agar-well diffusion method was used for the antibacterial screening.
-The isolates were grown in nutrient broth for 18 h at 37°C. Six concentrations of each isolate of E. coli were prepared from the broth in sterile distilled water to give a range of concentrations at 1×10^{-1} to 1×10^{-6} cfu/ ml via serial dilution method prior to use.
+The isolates were grown in nutrient broth for 18 h at 37°C. Six concentrations of each isolate of E. coli were prepared from the broth in sterile distilled water to give a range of concentrations at $1\times10^{-1}$ to $1\times10^{-6}$ cfu/ ml via serial dilution method prior to use.
 1ml of the inoculum was thoroughly mixed with 19 ml of sterile nutrient agar and poured into sterile Petri dish.
 The agar was left to solidify.
-Two wells of 6 mm in diameter were punctured in each agar plate and 60 μl of each extract was filled into the wells with the aid of a sterile micropipette.
-Sterile distilled water was used instead of extract in the control agar without extract were used as control.
+Two wells of 6 mm in diameter were punctured in each agar plate and 60 $\mu$ l of each extract was filled into the wells with the aid of a sterile micropipette.
+Sterile distilled water was used instead of extract in the control experiment.
+Also plates containing the test organisms in agar without extract were used as control.
 All experiments were done aseptically and each experiment was replicated three times.
-The plates were incubated at 37°C for 36 - 48 h.
+The plates were incubated at $37^{\circ}\text{C}$ for 36 - 48 h.
 Readings were taken after 36 h and 48 h.
 The zone of inhibition was measured in millimetres (mm).
-Statistical analysis of data: All data were statistically analysed using One-way Analysis of Variance (ANOVA) and expressed as mean \pm SD.
+Statistical analysis of data: All data were statistically analysed using One-way Analysis of Variance (ANOVA) and expressed as mean $\pm$ SD.
 The Duncan Multiple Range Test (DMRT) was used to test means for significance (P < 0.05).